Properly licensing your Hot Dog Cart is vital to a good business operation. Call us today and we can answer any questions you might have.

 Stay tuned for more!
-If you need assistance with Florida Licensing, email or call me anytime at 727-735-2412.
-DreamMaker Hot Dog Carts does full service, Florida State food service licensing for a very reasonable fee.
-We can usually have you fully licensed in about two weeks!
+If you need assistance with Florida Licensing, email us at Contact.
+DreamMaker Hot Dog Carts does full service Florida State food service licensing for a very reasonable fee.
+We can usually have you fully licensed in about 30 - 60 days.

 No comments made yet.
 Be the first to submit a comment

 DreamMaker Hot Dog Carts® is a trademark of Zedco LLC and is registered with the U.S. Patent and Trademark Office.
 All content, not exclusive of: images, phototgraphs, drawings, illustrations, videos, audio and text, are protected by International Copyright law and shall not be re-published without express written consent.
 All trademarks are property of their respective owners.
 Trademarks and Patents Pending.